pmandros/fodiscovery/README.md

 To discover reliable dependencies in data, refer to the readme.txt file in the discoveringDependencies folder

-## How to package

-Currently the project has a dependency to a snapshot version of RealKD, therefore packaging is not available

 ## Info

 This project is written in Java and build upon [RealKD](http://www.realkd.org/realkd-library/)